MicrosoftDocs/azure-docs/articles/azure-resource-manager/resource-manager-tutorial-create-linked-templates.md

 ## Create the linked template

 The linked template creates a storage account.
 The linked template is almost identical to the standalone template that creates a storage account.
 In this tutorial, the linked template needs to pass a value back to the main template.
-This values is defined in the `outputs` element.
+This value is defined in the `outputs` element.

 1. Open linkedTemplate.json in Visual Studio Code if it is not opened.
 2. Make the following changes: